rust-lang/reference/src/expressions/closure-expr.md

 This is often used to ensure that the closure's type is `'static`.

 The compiler will determine which of the [closure traits](../types/closure.md#call-traits-and-coercions) the closure's type will implement by how it acts on its captured variables.
-The closure will also implement [`Send`](../special-types-and-traits.md#send) and/or [`Sync`](../special-types-and-traits.md#sync) if all of its captured types do.
+The closure will also implement the closure traits [`Send`](../special-types-and-traits.md#send) and/or [`Sync`](../special-types-and-traits.md#sync) if all of its captured types do.
-These traits allow functions to accept closures using generics, even though the exact types can't be named.
+Closure traits allow functions to accept closures using generics, even though the exact types can't be named.

 In this example, we define a function `ten_times` that takes a higher-order function argument, and we then call it with a closure expression as an argument, followed by a closure expression that moves values from its environment.